szaumoor/ZSTweaks/README.md

 This reduces the backstab multiplier of some weapons who realistically would not be great for backstabs, which also includes pretty broken weapons when used for backstabs, such as the Staff of Ram.

-- No penalty: All piercing swords, ninja-tos, clubs, and daggers.
+- No penalty: Piercing swords, Ninja-tos, Clubs, and Daggers.
 - -1 penalty: Long swords, Scimitars, Katanas.
 - -2 penalty: Staves